alttch/eva3/doc/lm/ext.rst

 .. warning::

-    All non-standard modules (included neither in Python install nor in EVA ICS) should be imported with try/catch with **importlib**, their unavailability shouldn't block loading extension for the informational puproses.
+    All non-standard modules (not included neither in Python install nor in EVA ICS) should be imported with try/catch with **importlib**, their unavailability shouldn't block loading extension for informational purposes.

 Importing EVA modules and functions from **eva.lm.extapi**: